luishmq/elastic_preco_project/README.md

 # 7.0 Streamlit

 Development of a streamlit page capable of predicting the possible scenarios for each product after applying a discount or price increase, informing whether it was worth it or not

+The analysis can be accessed through this link: https://elastic-preco-project.streamlit.app/

 # 8.0 Conclusions